communitiesuk/waste-service-standards/docs/models/event.md

 > For any additional information useful to record.

+**round**

+> The round where this event happened.

 ## Properties

 Term     | Mapping | Definition
 ---------|---------|-----------
-event type | string | A categorisation of the event. date created | string | When the event was created. uprn | string | A unique identifier for a property. usrn | string | A unique identifier for a street. geo | [GeoCoordinates](https://schema.org/GeoCoordinates) | The location in WGS84 datum. image | [schema:image](https://schema.org/image) | A URL to a related image.
+type | string | A categorisation of the event. start date | string | When the event was took place. uprn | string | A unique identifier for a property. usrn | string | A unique identifier for a street. geo | [schema:geo](https://schema.org/geo) | The location in WGS84 datum. image | [schema:image](https://schema.org/image) | A URL to a related image. round | URL | The URL of the round where this event was recorded.

 ## Serialisation